Can I self-certify a product with CE-certification?

 - Perform the self-assessment

 These steps can be tedious and time-consuming, and time is of the essence when your product is ready for market access.
-Testing processes for electronics and machinery are complex, and not knowing which test facilities are appropriate can be an expensive mistake.
+Testing processes, for example electronics and machinery, are mostly complex, and not knowing which test facilities are appropriate can be an expensive mistake.
 Experts in certification provide an efficient CE marking strategy, specific to your product that guarantees compliance.
-They carry out the steps to assure the quality and safety of your product while you focus on other matters.
-Therefore, if you want to ensure that your product enters the market before your competitors do, it is best to work with a third party for a thorough and efficient certification process.
+They carry out the self-certification-steps to assure the quality and safety of your product while you focus on other matters.
+Therefore, if you want to ensure that your product enters the market before your competitors do, it is best to work with a third party for a thorough and efficient self-certification-process.

 Companies with expertise in certification can help you avoid the time-consuming process of affixing the CE mark yourself.
 Also, they remove the possibility of penalization and other complexities if your product does not meet the relevant standards.
 Third parties ensure an efficient certification process by providing the following:

-- Expertise in certification and knowledge of applicable rules & regulations
+- Expertise in certification and knowledge of standards

 - Ability to decipher the technical language in documentation